MeltMyMind/Preprocessor/README.md

 **Import dataset:**

 Type in the name of the dataset in the directory you want to import (ex: mydataset.csv).
-If you want to change the directory, please click on the button Change Dir.
+If you want to change the directory, please click on the button *Change Dir*.

 <img src="https://imgur.com/JV6Np3F.png"/>